MAYFLOWER AUTONOMOUS SHIP

 After her Atlantic crossing, MAS will circumnavigate the globe.
 Thereafter she will be available for charter for scientific research.
 Her sleek lines house a number of cargo holds capable of remotely deploying Underwater Autonomous Vehicles (UAVs) and other scientific instrumentation.
 Whether operating remotely or, autonomously, MAS is well suited to persistent scientific data collection untethered by the need to replenish a crew.
 AUVs, gliders and other scientific instrumentation will be deployed autonomously, data will be gathered and transmitted ashore for analysis.

 Phase Two of the design is almost complete and construction of a scale model for wave tank testing will start soon.
 Once this is complete and any adjustments made, construction of the advanced composite carbon-fiber structure will begin.
-MAS will be 32 metres in length and displace 26 tonnes.
 A trimaran design gives the most efficient hull form for low speed motoring.
 The overall hull configuration was designed to reduce windage, while also keeping the solar array sufficiently high above the waterline to reduce the effects of wave impact.
 Without the need for accommodation, the centre hull has been kept low to the water and the wings and deck are separated and raised above on struts.
 This will allow waves to break through the vessel and significantly reduces motion induced by wave impact.

 The two masted wind surfer style sail rig will enable a top speed of around 15 knots and is designed to work with both or, either sails hoisted, giving three sail combinations.
 Each sail is controlled by a single sheet and the sails are stowed in a boom mounted cradle when not in use.
 This reduces windage and shadow over the deck mounted photovoltaic (PV) cells that supply the hybrid propulsion system.